-Now the lines could run above ground without cutting into views or usable space, saving serious coin on that excavation for underground lines.
+Now the lines could run above ground without cutting into views or usable space, saving serious coin on excavation for underground lines.
 Using high-tension Hendrix wire reduced tree removal and future maintenance on the lines.
 Though it was still a huge job, Chris was able to handle the bulk of it with me as his tractor-driving helper.

 Just because you can doesn’t mean you should.
-Our deed legally allowed us to run power along our right-of-way, which is someone else’s land, so we ran our plans past the landowners first.
-We care that our neighbors like the changes we’re making.
-Our land was in their family for over a century.
-We also checked if they wanted any of the trees that we removed from their land.
+Our deed legally allowed us to run power along the right-of-way, but that’s somebody else’s land, so we ran plans past those landowners first to make sure they were cool.
+We also checked if they wanted any of the trees we were removing from their land.
 A right-of-way is a funny thing.
 You may have usage rights, but the land and its features still belong to the owner.

 The new plan meant cost-sharing a portion of the connection fee with our current and any future right-of-way neighbors, which was just fine with all involved.
 On the spring equinox, the neighbor’s powerlines appeared, and we were ready to finish the last of the tree removal and build our road.